HOSPITALS TURNING INTO HOTELS?

 More fascinating numbers

-And if you would think that there is nothing wrong with the employee engagement in your company, you should probably think again: research has shown that only 15% of all employees is engaged at work.
+And if you would think that there is nothing wrong with the employee engagement in your company, you should probably think again.
+Research has shown that only 15% of all employees is engaged at work.
 15%!
 So to us it makes a lot of sense that improvements in employee engagements outweigh the facility management improvements we have been used to.
-In order to work on employee engagement, it is really important to work together with HR, as they are the ones that are able to provide input on the biggest challenges and their vision on how to initiate engagement in the workplace.
-The numbers are astonishing: companies with highly engaged teams experience a 20% increase in productivity, and absenteeism drops by 41%.
+In order to work on employee engagement, it is really important to work together with HR.
+They are the ones that are able to provide input on the biggest challenges, as well as their vision on how to initiate engagement in the workplace.
+The numbers are astonishing.
+Companies with highly engaged teams experience a 20% increase in productivity, and absenteeism drops by 41%.

 What measures do you take to increase employee engagement?
 And are you already working together with HR?
 Share your experiences with us!